Strichen Primary

 Pauline visited the P3/4 class and told them all about Annie.
 She said she'd like to work with them to create a rhyme that Annie would like - one about something local to Strichen.
 Almost immediately she heard all about the famous white horse on Mormond Hill which can be seen for miles around.

 There are many stories about why it is there, but this is the one we liked best: When fighting in a battle, Captain Fraser's horse was shot and killed.
 His faithful Sergeant James Hutcheon offered the Captain his own horse but was soon killed himself.
-The horse was created by locals when the Captain returned to Strichen as a memorial.
+When the Captain returned to Strichen, the White Horse was created by locals as a memorial.

 We aa bide in Strichen